upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 The challenge is not that decisions are made implicitly, but that their implicit nature makes them difficult to question, revisit, or reinterpret as context changes.
 As a result, later actors may inherit constraints without visibility into the assumptions that produced them.

-## Loss of Intent and Rationale Over Time
+## Loss of intent and rationale over time

 Over time, the effects of implicit decisions are compounded by a second phenomenon: the gradual loss of the intent and rationale that originally justified them.